It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 6. Learn some basic yoga poses.
 Yoga is a great way to relax and meditate while stretching the muscles of your body and getting a surprisingly intense workout at the same time.
 Basic yoga is extremely simple and feels really good – a stretching routine once a day feels really good to me.
 Here’s a great introductory video to the very basics of yoga.

 8. Teach yourself how to cook.
 Not only is cooking the most cost-effective way to provide sustenance for yourself, it’s also an art form that rewards experimentation and practice.
 Challenge yourself to assemble an interesting meal out of the materials you have on hand.
 You might just find that it’s fun, that you’ve learned something new, and you’ve created something tasty to eat for just pennies.
+Here are a few tips if you’re new to cooking at home.

 9. Take a walk in the park.
 Likely, there’s either a park or a secluded rural area within walking distance of where you live.
 Set out on foot to go there, then just wander around enjoying what you can observe and take in.
 Enjoy the natural beauty around you.
 Even better, find a nice secluded place and engage in another of the activities on this list in a wonderful natural environment.